-Exit criteria for EL program services are changing for the 2016-2017 school year.
-With this change, students will be designated for exit from EL services when they achieve an overall composite score of at least 4.6 on the annual WIDA ACCESS for ELLs 2.0 (www.wida.us/assessment/ACCESS20.aspx).
-Domain sub-scores will not be considered as part of the new criterion.
-This criterion will be revisited as additional local state student data from both the ACCESS for ELLs 2.0 and our new statewide summative assessment become available.
+Students are designated for exit from EL program services when they demonstrate proficiency on the State ELP assessment by achieving an overall composite score of at least 4.6 and 4.3 on Literacy.
+The 4.6 composite score consists of all four domains.
+The 4.3 on Literacy is the composite literacy score where the Reading and Writing are equally weighted at 50% each.
+This criterion will continue to be revisited.
 Students who are exited from services then enter a four-year monitoring period.
 If it is found that they are struggling academically during this period, they can be re-evaluated for EL services.